§ 161-14. Registration of instruments.

 (1) Be eight and one-half inches by eleven inches or eight and one-half inches by fourteen inches.

-(2) Have a blank margin of three inches at the top of the first page and blank margins of at least one-quarter inches on the remaining sides of the first page and on all sides of subsequent pages.
+(2) Have a blank margin of three inches at the top of the first page and blank margins of at least one-half inches on the remaining sides of the first page and on all sides of subsequent pages.

 (3) Be typed or printed in black on white paper in a legible font.
 A font size no smaller than 9 points shall be considered legible.
 Blanks in an instrument may be completed in pen and corrections to an instrument may be made in pen.